CanonicalLtd/maas-docs/en/installconfig-upgrade-postgres.md

 sudo do-release-upgrade
 ```

-After the upgrade process completes and the machine rebooted, MAAS will
+After the upgrade process completes and the machine is rebooted, MAAS will
 continue to use the PostgreSQL 9.x version that came with Ubuntu 16.04 LTS.
 However, because Ubuntu 18.04 LTS switches to PostgreSQL 10, it is imperative
 we upgrade the database as well.